Protect Yourself from Common Moving Scams

 Shop around and get references

-Make sure to get multiple quotes and ask for references from friends or family you trust.
+Make sure to get several moving quotes and ask for references from friends or family you trust.
 Ask for suggestions or impressions of past experiences.

 Look for registration